blueminder/nullDCNetplayLauncher/README.md

 1. Open `nullDCNetplayLauncher.exe`

+2. Press the Controller Icon in the bottom left corner to set your controller or keyboard.

+   If you have a keyboard, keep in that numpad buttons, and arrow keys are unsupported at this time.
+These will be available in an update very soon.
+Just click the "Setup" button and follow the prompts.

-2. Press the Controller Icon in the bottom left corner.
-Be sure that only one game controller is plugged in and follow the prompts.
+   If you have a controller, be sure that only one game controller is plugged in to your computer and follow the prompts.

    **If the option is available on your arcade stick or controller, switch to PS3 mode.** This has been shown to have the best native compatibility with the qkoJAMMA netplay plugin.
 If you are using a Brook Universal Fighting Board, you can hold down the *Light Punch* button as you plug it into your PC to activate PS3 mode.

+   Once you are done with setup, you may test your button mapping before you exit the dialog.
+If you ever need to test your current keyboard or controller mapping at any time, the Controller Setup & Testing menu will default to the launcher's current input settings.

    ![setup_demo](setup_demo.gif)